addisoni/cmpe131_g4/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Logging out
-1. Click on the "**Logout**" button in the menu bar to logout of your current session
+1. Click on the "**Logout**" tab in the menu bar to logout of your current session

 2. Puts you back onto to the login page when you're successfully logged out
 <div align="center">